noopur-phadkar/Neo4j-Product-Recommendation-System/README.md

 ### Data Sources
 - Initially utilizes data from [Fake Store API](https://fakestoreapi.com) for development and testing.
-- Final implementation will leverage data from Google's BigQuery.
+- Final implementation leverages Real-time data stream from Google's BigQuery dataset - [theLook eCommerce](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=thelook_ecommerce&page=dataset&project=recommendation-system-418420&ws=!1m4!1m3!3m2!1sbigquery-public-data!2sthelook_ecommerce).

 ## Recommendation Systems

-Recommendation systems help customers find products they are interested in and increase the likelihood of making a purchase.
+Recommendation systems help customers find products they are interested in and increase the likelihood of purchasing.

 The two primary types of recommender systems
 - **Content-based systems** focus on the similarities between products.
 For instance, products in the same category as those previously purchased by the user are recommended.